martinezelx/inditex-backend-challenge/README.md

 ### Focusing on Clean and Maintainable Code
 - Throughout the development process, a strong emphasis was placed on writing clean, well-documented, and maintainable code.
 This approach not only makes future modifications and extensions more manageable but also ensures that the application adheres to industry best practices.

+## Architecture explanation
+- The project is structured into three main layers, each with a specific role in the application's architecture:
+#### Domain Layer
+The domain layer is at the heart of the application.
+It defines the essential operations and data structures that represent the business entities.
+This layer is technology-agnostic and focuses purely on the business domain.
+- **Entities/Models**: Represent the business concepts with their properties and behaviors.
+In this project, Java Records are used for immutability and clarity.
+- **Repositories**: Interfaces that abstract the data access without specifying the data source, allowing for flexibility in the implementation.
+#### Application Layer
+The application layer acts as a mediator between the domain and the infrastructure layers.
+It orchestrates the flow of data to and from the domain, applying any necessary transformations and ensuring that the business rules are followed.
+- **Converters**: Convert domain models to DTOs, ensuring a clean separation between the internal and external representations of data.
+- **DTOs**: Used to transfer data between the application layer and external clients or services, decoupling the internal models from external representations.
+- **Use Cases**: Define the application's high-level operations, encapsulating the business logic and coordinating the interactions between the domain and infrastructure layers.
+#### Infrastructure Layer
+The infrastructure layer provides implementations for the interfaces defined in the domain layer (ports) and contains all the technology-specific code.
+This includes data access mechanisms, external service integrations, and configuration.
+- **Repositories**: Concrete implementations of the domain's repository interfaces, providing the logic to access data sources.
+- **Configuration**: Contains configuration classes and beans that setup the application's infrastructure (e.g., database connections, external APIs).
+- **Exception Handling**: Global exception handling mechanisms that translate domain exceptions into appropriate HTTP responses.
+- **Controllers**: Define the API endpoints and handle incoming HTTP requests, delegating the processing to the application layer.
+- **Converters**: Convert entities to domain models, ensuring a clean separation between the internal and external representations of data.

+> [!NOTE]
+> This layered approach ensures a clean separation of concerns, making the application more maintainable, scalable, and adaptable to changes in technology or business requirements.

 ## To improve
 ### Considering Advanced Mapping Solutions
 - As our application evolves, we are open to adopting more powerful mapping tools like MapStruct, particularly if the API expands significantly.
 For now, Spring's built-in type conversion is sufficient, but we recognize the potential need for a more sophisticated mapping solution as the complexity of data transformations increases.
 MapStruct would offer greater efficiency and cleaner code for complex mapping scenarios, making it a valuable addition for future scalability.